vmperez/FlaskBlog/README.md

 This command will install the all app's dependencies.

-5. Create the app's database
+5. App's database

-Type this command to run the script create_db.py which will create the app's database:

-python scripts/create_db.py
+Running the app will create a DB if it doesn't exist.
+If it doesn't work, you can create it manually using "python scripts/create_db.py".

 7. Run the app
 From the command line, type